What is psikat?

 FADE value Meaning

-Tip: The fade duration is always from the row where you place the command to the last row of the pattern.
-Place it earlier for a slower fade, later for a faster one.
+Place the command earlier for a slower fade, later for a faster one.